haozhu233/blog/content/post/2019-01-28-connect-arduino-chips-with-r.md

 As an open-source project, Arduino allows people to write C-like code to program a microcontroller.
 It also has an IDE, which comes with a Serial Monitor.
 As a data scientist, from the moment I saw the data inside the Serial Monitor, I began to wonder if we can get the data out of this box and maybe visualize them in R, where I have a lot more tools to generate better visualizations.

-Therefore, after some trial and error, I managed to use rcpp to port a C-based library [ArduinoSerial](https://github.com/todbot/arduino-serial) into R as [an R package](https://github.com/r-arduino/arduino) called `arduino` and use that to stream data into R and RStudio.
+Therefore, after some trial and error, I managed to use rcpp to port a C-based library [ArduinoSerial](https://github.com/todbot/arduino-serial) into R as [an R package](https://github.com/r-arduino/arduinor) called `arduinor` and use that to stream data into R and RStudio.
 I also created a addin-like shiny app to make the "entry-level" visualization and data-collection a little easier.
 However, since this C package only runs on POSIX-compatible systems, you can't use this `arduino` R package on a Windows machine either - it won't build.
 In the future, it might be possible to extend the support to Windows through using this [libserialport](https://sigrok.org/wiki/Libserialport) C++ package.

 <img src="/post/2019-01-28-connect-arduino-chips-with-r_files/ar_plotter.png" alt="" width="50%"/>